keyur32/keyur-docs-playground/keyur32Docset1117055532/custom-function.md

 # [C#](#tab/csharp)

-There are a few options you can use to create custom functions in Excel.
+While there isn't direct support for C# user defefined functions. are a few options you can use to create custom functions in Excel, and will work for users of Office for Windows on 2007+.

-1. Create an Automation Add-in.
-This leverages windows COM.
+1. Create an [Automation Add-in](https://support.microsoft.com/en-us/help/291392/excel-com-add-ins-and-automation-add-ins).
+Excel 'Automation add-ins' are essential COM Add-ins that also add Excel custom function capabilities.
+2. Create an XLL add-in and wrap that in a .NET com DLL.
+Or leverage, an open source library such as [ExcelDNA.net](https://excel-dna.net/) that abstracts much of this for you.

 ```csharp
  public double Sum42(double a, double b)